wbamberg/idl-reference/docs/nsISAXAttributes.md

 NMTOKENS), the tokens will be concatenated into a single string
 with each token separated by a single space.

-@param qName The qualified (prefixed) name.
-@return The attribute's value as a string, or null if the attribute is
-        not in the list.

 #### Parameters ####